alvaroserrrano/Magic-Parser/README.md

 Flying
 Whenever Roc Charger attacks, target attacking creature without flying gains flying until end of turn.
 ------------------------------------------
-                                       1/3

 These are not sorted, just an example of the output format

 For the following records:

-#1109 192693,"Sorin, Vampire Lord","{4}{B}{B}",6,"Legendary Planeswalker — Sorin","[+1]: Up to one target creature gets +2/+0 until end of turn.\n[−2]: Sorin, Vampire Lord deals 4 damage to any target.
-You gain 4 life.\n[−8]: Until end of turn, each Vampire you control gains ""{T}: Gain control of target creature.""","4","mythic"
+#1109 192693,"Sorin, Vampire Lord","{4}{B}{B}",6,"Legendary Planeswalker — Sorin",": Up to one target creature gets +2/+0 until end of turn.\n: Sorin, Vampire Lord deals 4 damage to any target.
+You gain 4 life.\n: Until end of turn, each Vampire you control gains ""{T}: Gain control of target creature.""","4","mythic"
 #1112 176816,"Roc Charger","{2}{W}",3,"Creature — Bird","Flying\nWhenever Roc Charger attacks, target attacking creature without flying gains flying until end of turn.","1/3","uncommon"
 CSV Pitfalls
 There are some things to keep in mind with the included dataset: